United Kingdom in the Soviet–Afghan War: Ahmad Shah Massoud

-MI6's battleground – the Panjsher Valley
+MI6's battleground – the Panjshir Valley

+Fighting in the Panjshir valley became the Soviet Union's major focus for offensives in Afghanistan.

 Through MI6, Massoud accepted an annual mission of two of their officers as well as military instructors (a total of five to eight men) for him and his fighters.
 These men were composed of special forces – SAS and SBS.
 As it was considered too dangerous for serving British soldiers to travel in the country they were 'de-badged' and then seconded to SIS under false identification.
 There were also contract labourers who had to be trained in intelligence techniques and were provided military instructions by MI6 personnel so that these men had to handle the dangerous cross-border operations from Pakistan.
 Altogether these men were known colloquially as the 'increment' or the Revolutionary Warfare Wing (RWW).
 The first of these arrived in the summer of 1981, having made the difficult two-week journey walking North of the Pakistan border into Nuristan, over the Hindu Kush mountains and finally into the valley itself at a secret location.
 They went so far as much as to look and dress like the mujahideen wearing the Shalwar kameez and stayed for three weeks or more in the Panjshir mountains using caves for shelter and cover, where a small base was established.

-Supplies in the first year proved difficult however as the Soviets and their allies began to mine the route between there and Pakistan.
-Finding Afghans willing to drive supplies there proved difficult but mine detectors were brought in which eased the situation.
-By the end of the following year they were then able to move supplies to Massoud which now included high tech equipment; laser binoculars and night vision goggles.
-Lethal arms were also procured which included sniper rifles with silencers and mortars.
-This would carry on over the next few years and all of this was done under the noses of the Pakistanis who were unaware of the operations.
+Obtaining supplies in the first year proved difficult however, as the Soviets and their allies began to mine the route between them and Pakistan.
+Finding Afghans willing to drive supplies to them proved difficult but mine detectors were brought in, which eased the situation.
+By the end of the following year they were then able to move supplies to Massoud, which now included high tech equipment; laser binoculars and night vision goggles.
+Lethal arms were also procured which included silenced sniper rifles and mortars.
+This would carry on over the next few years, all being done under the noses of the Pakistanis, who were unaware of the operations.

-MI6 team's most important contribution to Massoud and his fighters was helping with organisation and communications via radio.
+MI6 team's most important contribution to Massoud and his fighters was helping with organization and communications via radio.
 Several of these tactical radios made by British firm Racal were supplied in early 1982 to the Panjshir.
-The radio system was the Jaguar high frequency hopping network and computers, which not only intended to prevent Soviet eavesdropping but they were exceptionally useful for Massoud to coordinates his forces.
-The team taught English to Massoud's aides (one of which was Abdullah Anas) to use the radios.
+The radio system was the Jaguar high frequency hopping network and computers, which not only intended to prevent Soviet eavesdropping, but were also exceptionally useful for Massoud to coordinate his forces.
+The team taught English to Massoud's aides (one of which was Abdullah Anas) so they could better use the radios.
 By 1986 a full system had been established after training had been completed.